MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

 ---
-title: Troubleshoot a query that seems to never complete in SQL Server
+title: Troubleshoot queries that seem to never complete in SQL Server
-description: Provides steps to help you identify and resolve issues where a query runs for a long time in SQL Server. ms.date: 07/13/2022 ms.custom: sap:Performance ms.topic: troubleshooting ms.prod: sql
+description: Provides steps to help you identify and resolve issues where a query runs for a long time in SQL Server. ms.date: 07/22/2022 ms.custom: sap:Performance ms.topic: troubleshooting ms.prod: sql